 - +44 (0)20 7898 4833

-Pallavi is currently engaged in a DFID-sponsored programme on Effective States and Inclusive Development (ESID) and is working with a research sub-cluster of state-business relationships.
-She was part of a multi-disciplinary research project funded by the Agence Française de Développement on determinants of growth across developing economies and the need for incorporating a study of country-specific ‘political settlements’ while framing economic policy.
-She was also a member of a World Bank financed research project in 2010 that applies the new analytical framework of Nobel Laureate Douglass North on ‘Limited Access Orders’ in developing countries.
-She was a Researcher in a DFID funded research team in 2009 on Growth and Governance and the need for alternative policy.
+Pallavi is also engaged in another DFID-sponsored research programme on Effective States and Inclusive Development (ESID) and is working with a research sub-cluster analysing state-business relationships.
+Earlier, she was part of a multi-disciplinary research project funded by the Agence Française de Développement (AFD) on the determinants of growth across developing economies and the need for incorporating a study of country-specific ‘political settlements’ while framing economic policy.
+She was also a member of a World Bank funded research project in 2010 that applied the new analytical framework of Nobel Laureate Douglass North on ‘Limited Access Orders’ and published a paper in a book edited by North.
+She was also a Researcher in a DFID funded research programme in 2009 on Growth and Governance.

 Pallavi’s research areas include the political economy of growth, governance and liberalization in developing countries, corruption, Institutional Economics, industrial policy, politics of austerity in Europe and the Euro crisis, mining and metallic commodities markets and modern South Asian History.
 She is a member of the South Asia Institute, Industrial Development and Policy Cluster and the Centre on the Politics of Energy Security at SOAS.